evmos/decay-data/README.md

 - `collect-merge-senders`
     - Because the `sender` of the transaction is not present on the `merge_claims_records` event, an extra step was necessary to collect the sender and track the claims properly.
 To accomplish this the following steps were followed:
         - Iterate over all the events on the `merged_event` table in `accounts.db`
-        - For every event, query `BlockResult`
+        - For every event, query `BlockResult` at event `height`
         - Find `Tx` within block
         - Find `recv_packet` event within `Tx`
         - Decode attributes of the event and add the `sender` to the row record within `MergeEvent` table
 - `calculate-decay-loss`
+    - The reason why this table was computed was to compared the results from those gather by a validator.
+This way we were able to validate the data from multiple sources.
+    - NOTE: Requires `genesis.json` file to be downloaded.
     - Using Evmos’s genesis file claims records and the acquired data on `claim_event`, calculate per address:
         - `TotalClaimed` - Total amount of `aevmos` claimed
         - `InitialClaimableAmount` - Claimable amount at genesis